tednaleid/showoff-git-core-concepts/one/01_slide.md

 you cannot modify commits, only add new ones

 !SLIDE
-garbage collection is the only truly destructive action in git
+garbage collection is the only truly destructive git action

 !SLIDE
-garbage collection will not destroy anything if something is pointing to it
+garbage collection will not destroy a commit if something is pointing to it

 !SLIDE
 # four things point at commits #